arsjobus/mine-out/readme.md

-Got it!
-Here's the README without any backticks or markdown code blocks, so it won't break when pasted anywhere:

----

 # Mine-Out Game (SFML C++)

 This is a C++ game built using SFML 3.0.2 on macOS ARM architecture (Apple Silicon).